-If the Competition has two (2) heats in the Endurance and Fuel Economy Event, the following procedure will apply:
+If the Endurance and Fuel Economy is run with two (2) heats, the following procedure will apply:

 - a) Tmin will be the lowest corrected time of the fastest team of the event in either heat. - b) Vmin will be the smallest volume of fuel used by any team in either heat; provided that team's Corrected Time from that heat does not exceed Tmax.